sunteago/portfolio/README.md

 My portfolio, still under construction (see dev branch)

+Important notes: I am not a designer, so maybe the layout could be improved.
+Said that, I love feedback and I would like to know your opinion!

+Thanks you for being here!

 The current dev branch is deployed instantly to https://santiagovallejo.netlify.com

-Important Notes: I am not a designer, but I think myself as a developer who can design.

-I do love feedback and I would like to know your opinion!

-Thanks for being here!